tiiuae/nixpkgs/lib/path-design.md

 Overall, this library works with two basic forms of paths:
 - Absolute paths are represented with the Nix path value type.
 Nix automatically normalises these paths.
-- Relative paths are represented with the string value type.
+- Subpaths are represented with the string value type.
 This library normalises these paths as safely as possible.
+In the end, subpaths are intended to be used to refer to a specific file/directory nested in an absolute base directory.
+Subpaths are a more strict form of relative paths, notably [without supporting `..` references](#parents).

-Notably absolute paths in a string value type are not supported, the use of the string value type for relative paths is only because the path value type doesn't support relative paths.
+Notably absolute paths in a string value type are not supported, the use of the string value type for subpaths is only because the path value type doesn't support subpaths.

 This library is designed to be as safe and intuitive as possible, throwing errors when operations are attempted that would produce surprising results, and giving the expected result otherwise.